smuellerDD/leancrypto/README.md

 ## Clang Static Code Analysis

-Using the clan-scan tool with the command `ninja -C build/ scan-build` shows no issues.
+Using the clang-scan tool with the command `ninja -C build/ scan-build` shows no issues.

 ## Linux Hints